Preparing the FileHold Server for Internet accessibility

 Here are some of the things you should do to secure the system:

-Port forward Port 80 (HTTP) or Port 443 (HTTPS) in the firewall for all requests from the public IP address to the internal IP address of the FileHold server.
+- Port forward port 443 (HTTPS) in the firewall for all requests from the public IP address to the internal IP address of the FileHold server and block requests to port 80 (HTTP).

-Generate an SSL certificate for your domain name such as filehold.example.com and install it on IIS.
-We recommend using a commercial certificate provider to assure your external users that they are accessing your true FileHold server.
-An example of installing the SSL certificate is available in Installing SSL on the FileHold Server for Windows 2008 x64 IIS 7 guide.
+- Generate an SSL certificate for your domain name such as filehold.example.com and install it on IIS.
+We recommend using a credible commercial certificate provider to assure your external users that they are accessing your true FileHold server.

 - An IT security expert should perform regular vulnerability tests on your public IP address to identify potential security flaws and apply any recommended hardening practices to your network, Windows and IIS servers.